 Tonight is my last night, but many posts remain to be written; my days have been full, and the white nights too short to write all I have experienced.
 I have learned much, including how much I have yet to learn.

-At times, I have felt awkward beyond measure: blundering in cultural customs, lacking an understanding of nuanced history and feeling overwhelmed by bookshelves filled with a literary heritage of which I am without knowledge.
+At times, I have felt awkward beyond measure: blundering in cultural customs, lacking an understanding of nuanced history, and feeling overwhelmed by bookshelves filled with a literary heritage of which I am without knowledge.
 But many people have helped me during the past three weeks, and I am deeply grateful.

 Strangers on the street have gone out of their way to walk with me an extra block or up another flight of stairs.
 They have puzzled out the history of a house or shown me a bookstore I wouldn’t want to miss.

-Many people at the celebration of life for Henrik Visnapuu have been especially kind during my stay in Tartu.
-One helped in my choice of cafe and walked me through the University of Tartu Botanical Garden, both of which have continually allowed me to revive my flagging energy during this third and last week of travel.
+Many people at the celebration of life for Henrik Visnapuu have been incredibly kind during my stay in Tartu.
+One helped in my choice of a cafe and walked me through the University of Tartu Botanical Garden, both of which have continually allowed me to revive my flagging energy during this third and last week of travel.

 And last but not least, I enjoyed the tour of Korporatsioon Filiae Patriae.
 The time spent looking through photo albums was especially appreciated.
 We found many photographs of Silvia and her sisters of Korp.
 Filiae Patriae, which I will share on my return home.

-Thank you Silvia.
-And with the help of many.
-Aitäh!
+Thank you, Silvia.
+And with the help of many, Aitäh!